dazito/twitterfy/README.md

 # twitterfy
-Get subscribe to and get notified when someone tweets your keywords.
+Subscribe to and get notified when someone tweets your keywords.

 Using:
  - Java 8